andersonopt/website/content/blog/product-release-notes-7-21-20.md

 # **Features and New Functionality**

+This was a biggest release to date.
+Check out all the new features and functionality to make sure you're siting as effectively as possible.

 ## App Interface Updates (screenshots, wait until UI tickets are fixed)

 As we head towards our longer-term app redesign, we made some interim changes to the structure of some of our core code, which will help us more quickly work towards the longer-term look and feel of the app.